Official Language: English

 Union Office Complex, Union, Castries

-Permanent Secretary, Ministry of Infrastructure, Ports, Energy and Labour
+Ministry of Infrastructure, Ports, Transport, Physical Development and Urban Renewal

 Saint Lucia is located in the eastern Caribbean Sea on the boundary with the Atlantic Ocean.
 Part of the Lesser Antilles, it is located north of the islands of St. Vincent and the Grenadines and south of Martinique.